Financial Aid Terminology

 Award year: the period of time between fall term and the end of the following second summer session.

-Award letter: the offer of financial aid prepared by the Director of Financial Aid completing a needs analysis.
-The award letter lists the types and amounts of aid offered and the terms and conditions of that aid.
-The letter also contains the necessary paperwork which must be completed and returned to the Office of Financial Aid to accept the aid offered.
+Award Notification: the offer of financial aid provided to the student based on the aid materials submitted to the college.
 Freshmen are conditionally awarded financial aid.
-If adjustments to assistance offered are required after the review of submitted tax returns and forms, a revised award letter will be issued.
+If adjustments to assistance offered are required after the review of submitted tax returns and forms, a revised award notification will be issued.

 Accrued interest: interest that accumulates on the unpaid balance of your loan.